List of Apple Inc. media events: Apple event (November 10, 2020)

 An Apple Event was held on November 10, 2020, with the tagline "One more thing."
 It also took place as a virtual event at Apple Park, just like the previous two held on September 15 and October 13.
 It focused on the Apple M1, the new Apple silicon chip, and the new Apple silicon-powered models of the MacBook Air, Mac mini, and 13" MacBook Pro. macOS Big Sur was released two days later.
 John Hodgman appeared in a cameo at the end of the event.

 2021

 Apple event (April 20, 2021)

 An Apple Event was held on April 20, 2021, with the tagline "Spring loaded."
 It took place as a virtual event at Apple Park.
-It revealed a new iPad Pro and iMac with the Apple M1 chip, Apple TV 4K, AirTag, and a new purple color option for iPhone 12 and 12 Mini, and announced new features for iOS 14.7.
+It revealed a new iPad Pro and iMac with the Apple M1 chip, Apple TV 4K, AirTag, and a new purple color option for iPhone 12 and 12 Mini, and announced new features for iOS 14.5.

 WWDC 2021 (June 7–11, 2021)

-WWDC 2021 was held from June 7 to June 11.
-As with the previous WWDC in 2020, it took place as a virtual event, with its keynote pre-recorded at Apple Park.
+As with the previous WWDC in 2020, WWDC 2021 took place as a virtual event, with its keynote pre-recorded at Apple Park.
 The announcements at the online special event keynote on June 7 included iOS 15, iPadOS 15, watchOS 8, tvOS 15 and macOS Monterey.